harshbhardwaj213/JavaCodes/README.md

 Write a program to swap two numbers without using a temporary variable.

 2. Sorting an Array <br>
-Write a program to sort an array of integers using the bubble sort algorithm.
+Write a program to sort an array of integers using the bubble sort algorithm. <br>
+Write a program to sort an array of characters using the bubble sort algorithm.

 3. Palindrome Check <br>
 Write a program to check if a given string is a palindrome.